Transient Absorption Spectroscopy of NbOI$_2$: Abstract

 \section{Abstract}

 NbOI$_2$ has recently emerged as a new van der Waals material combining semiconducting behavior with intrinsic in-plane ferroelectricity and pronounced transport and optical anisotropy.
 However, its photocarrier dynamics remain largely unexplored.
-Here we report transient absorption spectroscopy of NbOI$_2$ using femtosecond pump–probe reflectance measurements.
+Here we report transient absorption spectroscopy of NbOI$_2$ using femtosecond pump–probe measurements.
 A pronounced transient absorption feature is observed near the 2.34 eV excitonic resonance, arising from photocarrier-induced excitonic energy shifts and saturation.
-The decay dynamics reveal an exciton lifetime of several tens of picoseconds and show density-dependent behavior consistent with exciton–exciton annihilation, yielding an annihilation coefficient of 0.09 cm$^2$ s$^{-1}$, which is comparable to that in monolayer transition metal dichalcogenides.
+The decay dynamics reveal an exciton lifetime of several tens of picoseconds.
+The observed density-dependent behavior is consistent with exciton–exciton annihilation and defect-assisted Auger recombination, yielding a rate of 0.4 cm$^2$ s$^{-1}$.
 Polarization-resolved measurements further reveal a pronounced in-plane anisotropy in the transient response that follows the linear absorption anisotropy.
 These findings provide fundamental insight into photocarrier dynamics in NbOI$_2$ and establish key parameters for understanding and exploiting its optoelectronic behavior.

 Layered niobium oxide dihalides NbOX$_2$ (X = Cl, Br, I) have recently emerged as an intriguing family of van der Waals materials that combine semiconducting behavior with intrinsic in-plane ferroelectricity.\cite{np181170,nh41113,np19142,nc164987,small212407729} Among them, NbOI$_2$ has shown particularly promising properties as a prototype two-dimensional (2D) ferroelectric semiconductor.
-Its low-symmetry monoclinic structure features Nb atoms displaced from the centers of [NbO$_2$X$_4$] octahedra, producing spontaneous polarization confined within the layers at room temperature,\cite{am332101505} which enables switchable rectification in double-Schottky-barrier devices\cite{apl119033103} and antiferroelectric ordering.\cite{nh41113,acsnano177170,nc145911}
+Its low-symmetry monoclinic structure features Nb atoms displaced from the center of [NbO$_2$X$_4$] octahedra, producing spontaneous polarization confined within the layers at room temperature,\cite{am332101505} which enables switchable rectification in double-Schottky-barrier devices\cite{apl119033103} and antiferroelectric ordering.\cite{nh41113,acsnano177170,nc145911}